Diocese of Laoag: Renato Mayugba: A seminary professor at the helm

 On October 12, 2012, Pope Benedict XVI appointed Most Rev. Renato P. Mayugba, then Auxiliary Bishop of Roman Catholic Archdiocese of Lingayen-Dagupan, as the 6th Bishop of the diocese.

+He continued the vision of the previous bishop and under his administration the seminary building of Mary Cause of Our Joy College Seminary was erected in Bacarra, Ilocos Norte.

 Under his watch, the faithful witnessed the Pontifical Coronation of La Virgen Milagrosa de Badoc on May 31, 2018, by Cardinal Luís Antonio Tagle, then Archbishop of Manila.
 Few months later, on February 5, 2019, in a solemn rite, the shrine of the miraculous image in Badoc was elevated into a Minor Basilica, as mandated by the Holy See.
 On July 21, 2020, the bishop approved the declaration of the parish church of San Nicolás in San Nicolás town as a Diocesan Shrine.
-The title was conferred on September 10, 2020, the Patronal Feast of the town.
+The title was conferred on September 10, 2020, the patronal feast of the town.